Introduction to periodontal regeneration

 Receptors with intrinsic tyrosine kinase activity:

-This mechanism of activation is found in most growth factors such as EGF, TGF-Î±, HGF, PDGF, VEGF, FGF, c-KIT ligand, and insulin.
+This mechanism of activation is found in most of the growth factors such as EGF, TGF-α, HGF, PDGF, VEGF, FGF, c-KIT ligand, and insulin.
 Here, the receptor for the ligand has an extracellular ligand-binding domain, a transmembrane region, and a cytoplasmic tail that has intrinsic tyrosine kinase activity.
-When the ligand binds to the receptor, dimerization of the receptor, tyrosine phosphorylation, and activation of the receptor tyrosine kinase result.
-The active kinase then phosphorylates, and thereby activates, many downstream effector molecules.
-PI3 kinase pathway, MAP-kinase pathway and IP3 pathway are involved in downstream signaling and transcription factor activation in the nucleus.
+When the ligand binds to the receptor, dimerization of the receptor, tyrosine phosphorylation, and ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ………

 Receptors without intrinsic tyrosine kinase activity that recruit kinases: